Take control of your production

 At our facility in Sweden we provide a full in-house coating operation for metal bipolar plates as well as other non-fuel cell related coating production.
 The coating service typically supports customers during prototype and pilot production phases and is utilized by plate and stack manufacturers globally.

-When customer volumes increase, we supply the class-leading INLINECOATER™FC coating equipment optimized for fuel cell plates and prepared for integration in automated manufacturing lines.
+When customer volumes increase, we supply the class-leading INLINECOATER™ coating equipment optimized for fuel cell plates and prepared for integration in automated manufacturing lines.